YoofiBP/frontier-test/README.md

 spent I prioritised the initial task over the bonus task and went ahead to just describe the implementation as seen above.

 ### Thoughts on improvement
+* Inclusion of unique data attributes or IDs on the relevant html elements would help make puppeteer more precise and give more confidence over the automation.
+Currently the solution was implemented using the available class selectors on the elements.
 * On a lower level, I believe greater exposure to Puppeteer, its architecture and patterns would result in cleaner and more organised automation scripts
 * Given how long the request-response lifecycle is evidently, the asynchronous endpoint is a must for a large scale system as indicated in the design brief